emiraga/valodator/README.md

 ![Languages tab](http://imgur.com/hsYDe.png)

-If you want to be adventurous you can try replacing compiler command with `touch {:basename}` command, this is not important and it's completely up to you.
+If you want to be adventurous you can try replacing compiler command with `touch {:basename}`, this is not recommended since using local compiler allows us to catch compile errors much easier and faster.

 ### Step 2: Add new problems